-In 2019, the Centre for Disease Control and Prevention (CDC) recognised a new illness associated with vaping which was named: E-Cigarette or Vaping Associated Lung Injury (EVALI).
+Another concern is lung injury.
+In 2019, the Centre for Disease Control and Prevention (CDC) recognised a new illness associated with vaping which was named E-Cigarette or Vaping Associated Lung Injury (EVALI).
 Since then, more than 2,800 cases have been reported in the United States and 68 deaths have occurred.
 For the most part, the cases appear to predominantly affect people who either used modified e-cigarettes or black market/modified e-liquids.
 This was especially true for vaping products that contained THC.
 It was also found that Vitamin E acetate was a chemical of concern among people with EVALI.

 Vitamin E acetate is a thickening agent which is often used in THC vaping products and was found in all the lung fluid samples of EVALI patients examined by the CDC.
-Unlike the U.S., Australia has not had an outbreak of EVALI, and according to Associate Professor Irving (Director of Respiratory and Sleep Medicine at the Royal Melbourne Hospital), it’s unclear if there has ever been a reported case of EVALI in Australia.
-However, he does warn that since vaping is on the rise in Australia, it is something that could possibly become seen here.
 Associated Professor Irving also explained that when Vitamin E breaks down at high temperatures, it generates a toxic substance that can cause acute lung injury.
 This can also happen in a variety of other ‘safe’ substances that are added to e-liquid such as aromatic organic compounds, which in their natural form may be completely safe, but turn unsafe when vaped and heated at high temperatures.

 1 Mishra, Aseem et al. Harmful effects of nicotine